flutter/website/src/ui/layout/tutorial.md

 {{site.alert.tip}}

 Text in the `pubspec.yaml` respects whitespace and text case.
-Write the changes to the app as given in the previous example.
+Write the changes to the file as given in the previous example.

 This change might require you to restart the running program to display the image.